 The government provided courses, seminars, conferences, and media programs to sensitize the population and government agencies to the needs and rights of women.
 The Ministry of Social Affairs and Gender Equality held events around International Women’s Day to raise public awareness of these rights.
 The ministry also provided technical assistance and financial support to rural women.

-Education: Education is tuition-free and compulsory until age 13, although all students are required to pay for textbooks and other materials.
-Most children attended school through the primary grades.
+Education: Education is tuition free and compulsory until age 13, although all students are required to pay for textbooks and other materials.
+Most children attended school through the primary grades (sixth grade).
 Boys generally completed secondary or vocational schooling.
-The Ministry of Education required teenage girls to take a pregnancy test and that those who tested positive were not allowed to attend school.
+The Ministry of Education required teenage girls to take a pregnancy test, and those who tested positive were not allowed to attend school.
 Domestic work and childbearing also limited girls’ access to secondary education, especially in rural areas.
+No public statistics on school enrollment, attendance, or completion were available.

 Child Abuse: Abuse of minors is illegal, but the government did not enforce the law effectively.
-Physical punishment was a culturally accepted method of discipline.
+Corporal punishment was a culturally accepted method of discipline, including in schools.

 Early and Forced Marriage: There is no minimum age for marriage.
 Forced marriage occurred, especially in rural areas, although no statistics were available.
 The Ministry of Social Affairs and Gender Equality operated programs to deter child marriage but did not address forced marriage.
 For additional information, see Appendix C.

 Sexual Exploitation of Children: The minimum age of sexual consent is 18.
-Child prostitution is illegal, but underage girls engaged in prostitution, particularly in urban areas of Malabo and Bata.
-Conviction of the commercial sexual exploitation of children is punishable by fines and imprisonment, but authorities generally did not prosecute offenders.
+Child commercial sexual exploitation is illegal, but underage girls were exploited in commercial sex, particularly in urban areas of the two largest cities, Malabo and Bata.
+Conviction of the commercial sexual exploitation of children is punishable by 10 to 15 years’ imprisonment, but authorities generally did not prosecute offenders.
 The law does not address child pornography.

-The Jewish community was small, and there were no known reports of anti-Semitic acts.
+The Jewish community was small, likely less than 200 persons.
+There were no known reports of anti-Semitic acts.

 Trafficking in Persons